bytedance/Elkeid-HUB/README.md

 * 99% alarm produce time is less than 0.5s
 * Internal Maintenance Rules 2000+

+## Install and deploy
+waiting for update

+## Getting Started
+waiting for update

+## Elkeid HUB Handbook (chinese only)
+waiting for update

 ## Community Version
 * Does not support cluster mode, only supports single node.
 * No front-end support, no data visualization capabilities, no front-end management capabilities.